 Degrees in biological sciences at Imperial are offered with a wide range of modules for attaining high levels of specialisation and a broad understanding of living systems, organisms and ecosystems.
 The University has outstanding facilities for genomics, tissue culture and cell biology studies and the most modern microscopes.
 The Department has a high student satisfaction rate of 91% and teaching is enriched by cutting edge internationally leading research.

 The Biosciences Department at UCL is one of the world’s foremost centres for research and training and has one of the largest and most active research environments in the UK.
 It has a community of 500 staff and 300 PhD students engaged in cutting edge research.
 Human Biological Sciences at UCL is ranked 2nd in the world and 1st in Europe (Shanghai Ranking's Global Ranking of Academic Subjects 2020).

 5. University of Edinburgh

 The University of Edinburgh has one of the largest biology departments in the UK which is at the leading edge of research, teaching and innovation.
 Edinburgh has been consistently placed in top 25 universities in the world for biological sciences (Times Higher Education).
 The learning and teaching environment is flexible with opportunities to gain experience through interdisciplinary collaborative programmes with other departments.

 Study Biology in the UK

-If you wish to study biology in the UK, arrange a free consultation with SI-UK today to begin your applications for the upcoming January 2021 Entry at UK universities.
-Our application experts will ensure your application is ready and submitted without error.
+If you wish to study biology in the UK, arrange a free consultation with SI-UK India today and apply for September 2021 entry at UK universities.
+Our UK edcucation experts will ensure your application is ready and submitted without error.